 Perhaps you’re sick of the barbell.
-Come to Endurance and become friends with the rower and the sled.
-Maybe you avoid the Air Assault Bike and now is a good time to always seek it out.
+Sign up for our upcoming Trolley Run Training Group and focus on building up your aerobic engine.
+Maybe you avoid the Echo Bike and now is a good time to always seek it out.
 Or, maybe during the Open you went singles with the gymnastic movements simply to get a few more competition reps and now is a good time to always strive for the “touch-and-go” method of stringing reps together.
 Maybe we spend this next cycle doing only strict gymnastic movements.
 Maybe we always go “full send” on a workout or maybe we set specific pacing intentions.
 The options of approaching workouts are endless.

 One way to stay fit and interested after the Open is to change, adapt or modify how you train.